warolv/jenkins-eks/README.md

 * Kubernetes plugin will be used to configure and use Jenkins dynamic agents on k8s

 To find and understand in detail what you need to integrate Vault into Jenkins, read my post: https://codeburst.io/read-vaults-secrets-from-jenkin-s-declarative-pipeline-50a690659d6

+Please follow me on [Twitter (@warolv)](https://twitter.com/warolv)

+My personal blog in which I will post this tutorial also: http://igorzhivilo.com

+This post on my medium account: https://medium.com/@warolv/build-ci-cd-of-the-future-with-kubernetes-aws-eks-and-jenkins-84b744f26949